How do you want to get started?

 Do I need a real estate agent?
 How do I find one?

-At first, you may be able to convince yourself that you don’t need a real estate agent to buy a home.
-But when you find yourself sifting through papers you don’t understand, you may begin to reconsider.
-There are many things you’ll gain from hiring a real estate agent when house hunting: access to the Multiple Listing Service (MLS) database, an experienced home price negotiator, legal protection, and someone who can fill out all the detailed paperwork for you.
+At first, you may think you don’t need a real estate agent to buy a home.
+But when you find yourself sifting through papers you don’t understand, you may want to reconsider.
+There are many things you’ll gain from hiring a real estate agent when house hunting: access to the Multiple Listing Service (MLS) database, an experienced home price negotiator, legal protection and someone who can fill out all the detailed paperwork for you.

-Quicken Loans preferred real estate partner, In-House Realty, makes finding a trusted real estate agent quick and easy with the help of their nationwide network of preferred agents.
+The preferred real estate partner of Quicken Loans, In-House Realty, makes finding a trusted real estate agent quick and easy with their nationwide network of preferred agents.
 They’ll match you with a real estate agent in your area at no cost, regardless of whether you’re buying or selling a home.

 How do I manage buying and selling a house at the same time?